serilog-mssql/serilog-sinks-mssqlserver/README.md

 This is a "periodic batching sink."
 The sink will queue a certain number of log events before they're actually written to SQL Server as a bulk insert operation.
 There is also a timeout period so that the batch is always written even if it has not been filled.
 By default, the batch size is 50 rows and the timeout is 5 seconds.
 You can change these through by setting the `batchPostingLimit` and `period` parameters.

 Consider increasing the batch size in high-volume logging environments.
 In one test of a loop writing a single log entry, the default batch size averaged about 14,000 rows per second.
 Increasing the batch size to 1000 rows increased average write speed to nearly 43,000 rows per second.
 However, you should also consider the risk-factor.
 If the client or server crashes, or if the connection goes down, you may lose an entire batch of log entries.
 You can mitigate this by reducing the timeout.
 Run performance tests to find the optimal batch size for your production log table definition and log event content, network setup, and server configuration.

+Refer to the Serilog Wiki's explanation of [Format Providers](https://github.com/serilog/serilog/wiki/Formatting-Output#format-providers) for details about the `formatProvider` parameter.

 ### Code-Only (any .NET target)